icinganalysis/icinganalysis.github.io/content/impingement.md

 - Dorsch, Robert G., and Brun, Rinaldo J.: Variation of Local Liquid-Water Concentration about an Ellipsoid of Fineness Ratio 5 Moving in a Droplet Field.
 NACA-TN-3153, 1954.
 - Brun, Rinaldo J., and Dorsch, Robert G.: Variation of Local Liquid-Water Concentration about an Ellipsoid of Fineness Ratio 10 Moving in a Droplet Field.
 NACA-TN-3410, 1955.

-### Inlets and ducts [To be reviewed]
+### Engine Inlets [To be reviewed]

 >  _"In spite of the simplicity, the configurations are reasonable approximation of those found on aircraft"_

+- Brun, Rinaldo J.: Cloud-Droplet Ingestion in Engine Inlets with Inlet Velocity Ratios of 1_0 and 0_7.
+NACA-TR-1317 (supersedes NACA-TN-3593), 1956.
+- Gelder, Thomas F.: Droplet Impingement and Ingestion by Supersonic Nose Inlet in Subsonic Tunnel Conditions.
+NACA-TN-4268, 1958.

+### Elbows and ducts [To be reviewed]

+>  _"Icing of air-intake ducts and scoops with subsequent reduction in pressure recovery and in air flow may adversely affect the operation of the aircraft."_

 - Hacker, Paul T., Brun, Rinaldo J., and Boyd, Bemrose: Impingement of Droplets in 90° Elbows with Potential Flow.
 NACA-TN-2999, 1953.
 - Hacker, Paul T., Saper, Paul G., and Kadow, Charles F.: Impingement of Droplets in 60° Elbows with Potential Flow.
 NACA-TN-3770, 1956.
-- Brun, Rinaldo J.: Cloud-Droplet Ingestion in Engine Inlets with Inlet Velocity Ratios of 1_0 and 0_7.
-NACA-TR-1317 (supersedes NACA-TN-3593), 1956.
-- Gelder, Thomas F.: Droplet Impingement and Ingestion by Supersonic Nose Inlet in Subsonic Tunnel Conditions.
-NACA-TN-4268, 1958.

 ### Dye Tracer test technique [To be reviewed]